mathewgomas-alfred/mathewgomas.io/reference_manual/tools/rectangular_select.rst

 .. note::

-    So to subtract a perfect square, you do :kbd:`Alt +` |mouseleft|, then release the :kbd:`Alt` key while dragging and press :kbd:`Shift` to constrain.
+    So to subtract a perfect square, you do :kbd:`Alt +` |mouseleft|, then release the :kbd:`Alt` key while dragging and press the :kbd:`Shift` key to constrain.

 .. note::

-    You can switch the behavior of the :kbd:`Alt` key to use :kbd:`Ctrl` instead by toggling the switch in the :ref:`general_settings`.
+    You can switch the behavior of the :kbd:`Alt` key to use the :kbd:`Ctrl` key instead by toggling the switch in the :ref:`general_settings`.

 Tool Options
 ------------